IanLuan/IanLuan/README.md

 # Ian Oliveira

-Software Engineer working across frontend and backend.
-Strong background in React, Next.js and TypeScript, with experience designing architectures for large-scale applications.
-On the backend, I build services with Node.js and Django, often in microservice and BFF environments.
+Software Engineer working across frontend and backend, building scalable applications.
+On the frontend, I have strong experience with React, Next.js, TypeScript, and microfrontends, focusing on architecture and performance.
+On the backend, I develop services using Node.js and Django, with experience in microservices, cloud infrastructure, and BFFs.
 Previously worked on healthcare products and currently working in the telecom domain.

 📧 ianluan13@gmail.com